 In tropical and subtropical environments leaf drop is triggered by the dry season.
 This kind of drop can happen at any time, depending on what triggers a particular species.
 This makes for interesting forests, sometimes one side of a mountain will be bare while the other full.
 When there is abundant water available, forests can be a patchwork of certain trees with leaves and others with none.

 Probably what captures our attention most with these trees is that there can be a large and beautiful change of color, and then the tree makes elaborate patterned carpets for us to walk over.
 The colors and the crisp recognizable leaves create a connection for us, we know what a maple leaf looks like and we can appreciate that whole species wherever we go.

 So each culture creates its own connection to these tree.
-The maple tree in Canada symbolizes national pride, it's on their money and sports' teams.
-In old America it was believed to repel demons and evil spirits so at least one beam in a door or at the foot of a bed was often maple.
+The maple tree in Canada symbolizes national pride, it's on their money and represents sports' teams.
+In old America it was believed to repel demons and evil spirits, so at least one beam in a door or at the foot of a bed was often maple.
 In Celtic and Chinese traditions maples symbolize fertility.
-Japanese Maples have born an entire field of Art!
+Japanese Maples have born an entire field of art!
 In Japan they represent peace, calm and balance.